JhanaPF/language-course-editor/README.md

 NODE_ENV= "production" or "development"
 SECRET= 32 characters secret key for jwt signature PORT
-DATABASE= url connection to your mongo db
+DATABASE= url connection to your mongo db, required for production

 Before first start init the database by adding some admin users with init_database.js node init_database.js